hungle00/rondo_form/README.md

 _Note_:
 - Stimulus controller is `nested-rondo`, so you need to declare the element with `data-controller="nested-rondo"`.
 - You must add `data-nested-rondo-target="fieldContain"`  to an element, that wraps all nested fields, the new field will be appended to this element.
+- `data-nested-rondo-field-class-value` is used to detect the element that needs to be removed.
+Its value must match the class name that wraps the partial.
+If you do not declare it, it will default remove the closest parent element.

 ## Contributing